 To understand why AC vents leak, you need to understand the basic working of the air conditioner.
 An air conditioner absorbs the warm moist air inside your home and makes it cool by passing it over the chilled evaporator coils.
 When the air passes over the coils, the moisture settles over them as condensate and drips into the drip pan.
 Attached to the drip pan is a drip line that flushes out the collected water.

 When any problem arises in the above function, it can cause water droplets to drip from the AC vents.
 Regular periodic maintenance ensures that such an occurrence does not happen.

-Causes Of Water Dripping From AC Vents
+Water Dripping From AC Vents

 We just mentioned that a problem in the basic cooling function could result in dripping vents.
 So, let’s have a look at the most common causes.

 1. Damaged Drain Pan – With time, the drain pan gets damaged due to corrosion or continuous use.
 It develops holes or cracks because of which it is unable to hold water anymore.
 In the absence of a place where the condensate can collect, it drips down the vents.
 The only solution is to either fix the cracks or replace the drain pan.
 It is advisable that you replace the drain pan if it is damaged as it will give you longer relief from dripping water.

 2. Clogged Drain Line – The water is collected in the drain pan, but the drain line or the drainpipe is clogged.
 It results in the accumulation of water until it overflows and starts dripping from the vents.
 Mold, mildew, dust, debris or sludge accumulations in the drainpipe can block it completely.
 The drain line becoming clogged is normal and inevitable.
 However, using warm water and a bleach solution and a vacuum cleaner, the accumulations can be easily flushed out.
 Also, cleaning of drainpipe will be taken care of in the periodic maintenance of your AC.